Paul-L-G/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average (mean) of each variable for each activity and each subject.

+For an explanation of the original data set please see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The following are the columns of the tidydata.txt file

-For and explanation of the original data set please see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Activity - char
 - Factor var.
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING